oracle/python-oracledb/doc/src/api_manual/soda.rst

     This read-only attribute returns the version assigned to this document.
     Documents created by :meth:`SodaDatabase.createDocument()` or fetched
-    from collections where this attribute is not stored will return None.
+    from collections where this attribute is not stored will return *None*.

 .. _sodadoccur: